IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 - **A p-value < 0.05** indicates that the data does not follow a normal distribution.
 - When data is non-normal, it suggests that the underlying distributions have outliers or are skewed, which can impact the choice of statistical tests for further analysis.

-The table above summarizes the test statistics and corresponding p-values for each search engine.
+The table below summarizes the test statistics and corresponding p-values for each search engine for the two metrics.
 For instance, some search engines have very low p-values (e.g., DuckDuckGo with p-value 8.72 *10^-6 for Average Power), indicating a significant departure from normality, whereas others like Bing have higher p-values, suggesting the data for those metrics are closer to normally distributed.

 | Metric                         |     Bing |   Brave Search |   DuckDuckGo |     Ecosia |    Google |    Mojeek |   OceanHero |     Qwant |   Startpage |   Swisscows |     You.com |
 |:-------------------------------|---------:|---------------:|-------------:|-----------:|----------:|----------:|------------:|----------:|------------:|------------:|------------:|